garylaw022722/react_project/README.md

 # Introduction
 This project is to create a instanct chat Channel with Socket.io and some basic react technology.
-The backend would be implemented by NodeJS , while fronend is using  typescript and reactjs

 # Tech Stack
 $ Back-end